 - Joint management with East Bay Regional Park District as has been implemented at Del Valle Regional Park and portions of Mount Diablo State Park

 - Transfer to Easy Bay Regional Park District

 - Cooperative planning with Alameda and San Joaquin counties to establish a recreation and preservation corridor along Corral Hollow/Tesla Road

 - Public-private partnerships to provide reimbursement and development funds

-Any of these opportunities requires a broad resource management view of the Tesla Park land and the region.
+Any of these opportunities requires a broad resource management view of the Tesla park land and the region.
 In spite of regulatory requirements to protect natural and cultural resources, the OHMVR Division sees its purpose to expand OHV use like that in Carnegie SVRA and other SVRAs.
 Such OHV use is incompatible with the resource preservation values required to protect Tesla Park.
+OHMVR’s continued press to expand Carnegie SVRA has blocked realistic efforts to implement appropriate non-OHV use alternatives for Tesla.
 We are not working against Carnegie SVRA, but we are working to protect Tesla Park.
-That is why it is time to pursue more viable and appropriate, and likely more cost-effective, alternatives for the Tesla Park land.
+That is why it is time to pursue more viable and appropriate, and likely more cost-effective, alternative uses for the Tesla Park land.

 See the EBRPD 2013 Master Plan map below: